akhilrajs/Agent-Timothee-PC-Remote-/README.md

-# Agent-Timothee-PC-Remote-
+# Agent Timothee ( PC Remote)
-A telegram BOT written in python to remote control your PC
+>A telegram BOT written in python to remote control your PC